 Dr. Menas Kafatos

-Professor, Director, Center of Excellence in Earth Observing
+Professor, Fletcher Jones Endowed Professor of Computational Physics; Director, Center of Excellence in Earth Systems Modeling and Observations

 - Cornell University, Bachelor of Arts in Physics